brianofrokk3r/rodiojs-http/README.md

-# rhodio.js
+# rodio.js

-*Rhodio* is a simple HTTP benchmarking tool.
+*rodio-http* is a simple HTTP benchmarking tool.

 ### Help
 ```